idorurez/infinite_scroll/README.md

 # Infinite Scroll

-## A very basic GUI scroll for an infinite set of labeled buttons
+## A very basic, infinite scroll for a finite set of labeled buttons

 I initially started this by referencing my favorite author: